Opinion | An ugly truth links Marjorie Taylor Greene to Trump — one the GOP won’t confront

 It is often said that Republicans can’t condemn Greene because she’s allied with Trump.
 But what’s left unexamined is the real nature of this alliance.
 What binds them, exactly?

-It’s that both genuinely believe the Trump movement should be fully prepared to resort to political violence against their political opponents.
+Among other things, it’s that both genuinely believe the Trump movement should be fully prepared to resort to political violence against their political opponents.

 Yes, Greene has mouthed opposition to the attack on the Capitol.
 But she helped instigate what happened that day, promoting the event as the GOP’s pending “1776 moment.”